SEIR-7-06/python-oop/README.md

 Objects should stand on their own and play well with others.
 If our objects are well-designed, then they interact with each other in well-defined ways.
-This allows us to refactor (rewrite) any object, and it should not impact (cause bugs) in other areas of our programs.
+This allows us to refactor (rewrite) any object, and it should not cause bugs in other areas of our programs.

 ## OOP Syntax: JavaScript vs. Python